 Real estate may be one of the most flexible career paths available.
 A recent survey of nearly 1,000 real estate agents found that 93% of those agents agree that real estate offers good flexibility.

-And real estate is flexible in several different ways:
+And a career in real estate is flexible in several different ways:

 Most people immediately think of flexibility as it relates to scheduling.
 And as a real estate agent, you generally get to make your own hours.